zodb/relstorage/README.txt

 You need the Python database adapter that corresponds with your database.
 Install psycopg2, MySQLdb 1.2.2+, or cx_Oracle 4.3+.

+**CAUTION**: RelStorage 1.6 will *not* work with ZODB 5 or ZEO 5.
+You will need a 4.x or older version of those two dependencies.
+The setup.py distributed with RelStorage cannot enforce this due to the legacy nature of its ZODB3 dependency.

 Configuring Your Database
 -------------------------